Urban agriculture: Impacts and solutions

-In general, Urban and peri urban agriculture (UPA) contributes to food availability, particularly of fresh produce, provides employment and income and can contribute to the food security and nutrition of urban dwellers.
+In general, urban and peri-urban agriculture (UPA) contributes to food availability, particularly of fresh produce, provides employment and income and can contribute to the food security and nutrition of urban dwellers.

 Economic

-Urban and Peri-urban agriculture (UPA) expands the economic base of the city through production, processing, packaging, and marketing of consumable products.
+Urban and peri-urban agriculture expands the economic base of the city through production, processing, packaging, and marketing of consumable products.
 This results in an increase in entrepreneurial activities and the creation of jobs, as well as reducing food costs and improving quality.
 UPA provides employment, income, and access to food for urban populations, which helps to relieve chronic and emergency food insecurity.
 Chronic food insecurity refers to less affordable food and growing urban poverty, while emergency food insecurity relates to breakdowns in the chain of food distribution.
 UPA plays an important role in making food more affordable and in providing emergency supplies of food.
 Research into market values for produce grown in urban gardens has been attributed to a community garden plot a median yield value of between approximately $200 and $500 (US, adjusted for inflation).